 He jerked violently and his eyes went dangerously dark.
 A thousand thoughts rippled through his head, each one ending in death.
 Lieutenant!
 How did they find out?
 She's safe.
 She's safe.
 The team is safe.
 Did they find her?
 No. He thought back to Fuhrer King Bradley.
-It's happening again.

-"Riza Hawkeye," the Crow smiled maliciously.
+"Riza Hawkeye."
+The Crow smiled maliciously.
 "I received a very informative phone call yesterday from Ania.
-Apparently Master Berthold Hawkeye did not have a son, like I had previously assumed.
-But a daughter."
+Apparently Master Berthold Hawkeye did not have a son, like I had previously assumed, but a daughter."
 He straightened his collar on his long neck, still grinning.
 "Quite the fair young woman she is, son.
 Quite attractive."

 Roy clenched his fists until he could feel the skin break.
 I can't let this happen again!
 "And what do you think she is to me?" he asked slowly.